 The principal audio settings are Audio Mix, Master Volume, Music Volume, Dialogue Volume, and Effects Volume.
 Of those, Audio Mix is the only one that is not on a 0-100 scale and is the one that will dictate how the majority of sound in your game is experienced.

 Focused primarily on hearing footsteps in the game, we’ve found that the majority of pro players all use the same settings.
-Without further ado, let’s check out exactly what audio settings you should choose to get an advantage over your opponents.
+Without further ado, here are the best audio settings for Warzone that will help you gain an advantage in battle.

 Best Call of Duty: Warzone Audio Settings